OutSystems/docs-product/src/ref/apis/auto/includejavascript-api.final.md

+---
+summary: API for including scripts in Web Screens for all web apps running in the environment.
+tags: runtime-traditionalweb
+---

 # IncludeJavascript API

-For Platform Version 9.0.99.11.
 API for including scripts in Web Screens for all web apps running in the environment.

+To use this API reference the **IncludeJavascript_API extension** using the References Window in Service Studio.

 ## Summary